smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 17 - The Rampage.md

 Sisyphus's legs gave out.

 He dropped to his knees in the courtyard, staring at the carnage.
 At the blood soaking into stone.
 At the weapons scattered uselessly.
-At the two sacks of grain split open and trampled, grain mixing with blood and dust into paste.
+At the two sacks of grain split open and trampled.

 They'd been fighting over grain.